gsinchanpostdoc/gsinchanpostdoc/README.md

 While the repository is not publicly accessible at this time, the undersigned and the majority of project contributors adhere to the principles of open science.
 Accordingly, selected portions of the codebase and demonstrable research outputs that are not subject to active collaboration restrictions may be made available upon request.

- My programming parts from my PhD Research:
+ My programming parts from my Ph.d. research:

-Thesis: The migratory pattern and identification of habitat patches of nesting success of _ Merops philippinus_ Shareable codes: Ghosh_thesis
+Codes of thesis and related papers: Ghosh 2021, Ghosh 2022